-The class and recovery period of the addition or improvement is the one that would apply to the underlying property if it were placed in service at the same time as the addition or improvement.
+The property class and recovery period of the addition or improvement is the one that would apply to the original property if it were placed in service at the same time as the addition or improvement.

 Example.
-You own a residential rental house that you have been renting out since 1980 and that you are depreciating under ACRS.
-You put an addition onto the house and placed the improvement in service in 2000.
+You own a residential rental house that you have been renting since 1986 and that you are depreciating under ACRS.
+You put an addition onto the house and placed it in service in 2002.
 You must use MACRS for the addition.
-Under MACRS, the addition is depreciated as residential rental property.
+Under GDS, the addition is depreciated as residential rental property over 27.5 years.